 HFSS Scotland

-This page provides an overview of the Scottish HFSS framework and links to supporting explainers covering scope, classification, promotion rules, placement restrictions, enforcement context and regulatory interpretation.
+Supporting explainers covering scope, classification, promotion rules, placement restrictions, enforcement context, and regulatory interpretation are grouped below.
 The Food (Promotion and Placement) (Scotland) Regulations 2025 provide the statutory foundation for the framework.

 A plain-English overview of the structure and purpose of the Scottish HFSS statutory framework.